-While travelling by car to Crowthorne Woods is discouraged, there is no intention to stop walkers, cyclists, and horse riders from accessing the site in a sustainable way.
+While travelling by car to Crowthorne Woods is discouraged, there is no intention to deter walkers, cyclists, and horse riders from accessing the site in a sustainable way.

 The Crown Estate and the council both have obligations regarding the Thames Basin heaths SPA.
-Decisions must ensure the protection of this valuable habitat which is highly sensitive to disturbance of ground nesting birds including the Dartford warbler, woodlark and nightjar.
+Decisions must make sure of the protection of this valuable habitat which is highly sensitive to disturbance of ground nesting birds including the Dartford Warbler, Woodlark and Nightjar.

 Protecting the Devil’s Highway

-A restricted byway does not include public rights of way for motorised vehicles.
 The surface of the restricted byway is the responsibility of the council, as Highway Authority, but this only extends to ensuring access appropriate for its intended users.
-This is pedestrians, cyclists, horse riders and carriage-drivers.
+These are pedestrians, cyclists, horse riders and carriage-drivers.

 The section of restricted byway between the sub-station and the car park has been a maintenance problem for many years.
 The surface is unable to cope with the number of vehicles, particularly in periods of wet weather.
 Various works have been completed over the years to level and reinstate the surface but none of these repairs have lasted more than a few weeks.

-When considering the obligation to deter increases in pressure on the Thames Basin heaths SPA and to encourage use of the alternative SANG sites in the borough it is not appropriate to formalise access to the car park.
+When considering the obligation to deter increases in visitor pressure on the Thames Basin Heaths SPA and to encourage use of the alternative SANGs sites in the borough it is not appropriate to formalise access to the car park.